 The best dark web monitoring tools for network admins

 You can read more about each of these solutions in the following sections.

 Echosec Beacon is a Dark Web scanner.
-It is able to hunt down compromised credentials, disclosed personal information and stolen financial data that is available in various locations on the internet.
+It can hunt down compromised credentials, disclosed personal information and stolen financial data that is available in various locations on the internet.